timetheoretical/jitsi-meet-outlook/README.md

 It was created to fulfil [this](https://community.jitsi.org/t/plug-ins-for-adding-jitsi-meet-links-to-appointment-requests-emails/21564) request, and more generally with a view to facilitate organisational use of Jitsi Meet.
 This project is not affiliated with that of Jitsi Meet nor its creators.

 ## Installation
-Go to the Installer folder and download the latest version.
+Go to the [installers](installers) folder and download the latest version.
 Unzip the file contents and then follow the instructions in [this](https://www.youtube.com/watch?v=alDwd8ghO7A) video to mark the installer file as "trusted", before executing "setup.exe".

 ## Roadmap
 The published code and installer is still at an early stage.
 Preliminarily, the following amendments are in the pipeline: